MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/project-contract-settings-sales.md

 ---
-title: Project contract fields and information
+title: Project contract settings - lite
 description: This topic provides information about fields that impact contract lines and the information about the contract that is summarized to across all the line items.
 author: rumant
 manager: Annbe